 It's a risk (as is everything in life) but a calculated risk, and I personally believe that as long as you take appropriate precautions, the benefits outweigh the negatives.

-Phil, travel safety specialist at TID over 7 years agoAnswered by Phillip Sylvester
+Phil, travel safety specialist at TID almost 9 years agoAnswered by Phillip Sylvester